George Abbey (NASA)

 In 1983, he became director of the Flight Crew Operations Directorate, where he continued to be responsible for all Space Shuttle flight crews and JSC aircraft operations.
 Abbey would select the crews that flew during the early years of the Space Shuttle.
-As director of flight operations, he put America’s first woman in space when he assigned Sally Ride to the crew of 1983′s STS-7.
+As director of flight operations, he put America's first woman in space when he assigned Sally Ride to the crew of 1983's STS-7.

-Abbey was appointed deputy associate administrator for space flight at NASA Headquarters in Washington, D.C. in March 1988.
+Abbey was appointed deputy associate administrator for space flight at NASA Headquarters in Washington, D.C., in March 1988.
 In July 1990, he was selected as deputy for operations and senior NASA representative to the Synthesis Group, charged with defining strategies for returning to the Moon and landing on Mars.

-In July 1991, Abbey was appointed senior director for civil space policy for the National Space Council in the Executive Office of the President.
-President George H. W. Bush reestablished, by executive order, the National Space Council, led by Vice President Dan Quayle.
-Part of its job was to find a direction for America’s space initiatives in a time when the nation would no longer be engaged in a technology race with the Soviet Union.
-The Council began to see several unique opportunities for engaging the former Soviet Union in a space station program.
+In 1991, Abbey became senior director for civil space policy for the National Space Council, which soon altered the direction for America's space initiatives and began investigating unique opportunities for engaging the former Soviet Union to collaborate in the space program.

+Johnson Space Center director

 In 1992, he was named special assistant to the NASA administrator.
 In 1994 Abbey was named deputy director of the Johnson Space Center and was subsequently selected as the JSC director in 1996.

 As director of Johnson Space Center until 2001, he served as an integral part of the NASA Shuttle-Mir Program and provided crucial oversight, management, and guidance in the first phase of the International Space Station.

 Abbey was opposed to the proposed Space Station Freedom because of the large cost and impracticality of the station.
 A small team of administrators and scientists including Abbey, John Young, Thomas P. Stafford and Max Faget were called to devise a cheaper alternative to Freedom.
 This team proposed a new modular space station in April 1993.
-He helped later enlist partner nations to share the adventure — and the costs — of implementing those plans for a permanent outpost in Earth orbit.
+He helped later enlist partner nations to share the adventure—and the costs—of implementing those plans for a permanent outpost in Earth orbit.

+Personal life

+Abbey was married to Joyce Widerman, and had five children.

+Following a long illness, Abbey died in Houston, on March 24, 2024, at the age of 91.

 Honors

 In 2002, Abbey was selected as a distinguished alumnus of the U.S. Air Force Institute of Technology.

 His honors and awards include the NASA Exceptional Service Medal, the NASA Outstanding Leadership Medal, three NASA Distinguished Service Medals and the 1970 Presidential Medal of Freedom, presented by President Richard M. Nixon for his distinguished civilian service in peacetime.

+Abbey was a senior fellow in space policy at the James A. Baker III Institute for Public Policy of Rice University from 2002 until his death.

-In addition, he was the recipient of the Rotary National Award for Space Achievement's National Space Trophy in 1997.
+He was the recipient of the Rotary National Award for Space Achievement's National Space Trophy in 1997.

-In 1998 he was awarded the Robert R. Gilruth Award in recognition of his accomplishments and dedication to human spaceflight.
+In 1998, he was awarded the Robert R. Gilruth Award in recognition of his accomplishments and dedication to human spaceflight.

-In 2007 a special category was included for the Sir Arthur Clarke Award which was presented by and named after Abbey.